FriendsOfSymfony/FOSElasticaBundle/doc/finder.md

 # Finder

 The service that enables you to fetch objects from Elasticsearch is called `Finder`.
-You can create custom Finder by implementing `FinderInterface` interface and map it in config or via tag.
+You can create a custom Finder by implementing the `FinderInterface` interface and map it in config or via Symfony a tag.

+Most projects require pagination.
+To enable paginationt - implement the `PaginatedFinderInterface`.

 ## Via Symfony tags
 ```yaml